gjbex/Best-practices-for-scientific-computing/docs/code_style.md

 Of course, each programming language has its own style guides, often even several, you can find links to those in the [reference section](references.md).

+> **Running example — readable code.**  The [temperature
+> analysis](running_example.md) uses descriptive function and variable names,
+> keeps units visible, and separates reading, validation, calculation, output,
+> and provenance.
+The point is not its Python syntax, but how its structure
+> communicates the scientific procedure.

 ## Format your code nicely